How to Write Persuasive Copy to Turn Prospects into Leads

 - add bulleted lists (like this one) to make your content more readable

 First impressions are everything, like it or not.
 When visitors first pop into your website, they need to have a high-quality experience right away, otherwise, they won’t stay around long enough to explore what else you have to offer.

 Incorporate stunning visuals with your copy to capture the reader’s interests and keep their attention for a longer period of time.
 You want them to continue exploring your website and decide whether or not your offering is the right fit for them.

 Be clear and specific about the value you’re offering

 If you’re going to convince people to convert, you need to have a reason for them to do so.
 Communicate what you’re offering very clearly, and why it should matter to your reader.
 Speak to their unique pain points and paint a picture of how you can improve the quality of their day-to-day life.

-Writing persuasive online copy isn’t only about knowing which words best convert, it’s about creating content with a specific audience, message and goal in mind.
+Writing persuasive online copy isn’t only about knowing which words convert best; it’s about creating content with a specific audiences, messages, and goals in mind.
 Your writing can’t be everything to everyone, and that shouldn’t be your goal.
 Your aim should be to be heard above all the noise that is your competition.

 Creating truly useful, effective copy isn’t easy, but with clarity, intention and proper research, your content can cut through the noise and provide real, persuasive value to your readers.